-- Commitment level
+- o Commitment level

-- o On and off field expectations
+- On and off field expectations

 - Outside opportunities

-- o Soccer
+- Soccer

-- o Sports
+- Sports

 - Academic

 Referees

 Most of the individuals refereeing your games will be from your area, many are members of your club.
 It is important that clubs work with local referees and assignors to recruit and retain the referee pool.
 To that end, a Referee Coordinator is a beneficial position to have within your club structure.